-For those who are unfamiliar, a lot of new hair companies and Chinese vendors have begun labeling their hair as: AAA, AAAAA+, 5A, 6A, 7A, 8A, 9A, leaving consumers confused as to what those letters indicate.
+For those who are unfamiliar, a lot of new hair companies and Chinese vendors have begun labeling their hair as AAA, AAAAA+, 5A, 6A, 7A, 8A, 9A, leaving consumers confused as to what those letters indicate.

 Technically the higher the letter rating, the better the quality of hair.
 So, 9A would be considered “best” while AAA is “mediocre”.

 In reality, it is a bunch of crap, completely false.
 It is a good idea in theory, but that is exactly what it is: “a theory”.

 There is no governing body that regulates these ratings, nor is there a standard set of requirements that need to be met to give your hair a certain rating.

 The Truth about the hair extensions grading system is:

 Sadly, many dishonest companies have continuously misrepresented the grading of their hair as there is no authority to check or verify the quality.

 Many sellers can call their hair any grade they choose to without fear of consequence and this is the reason why so many customers have been misled into buying hair that was called grade 7A or 8A or 9A or higher and quickly realizing that the quality of the hair was grossly misled.

-We mean if 5 is good then 9 must be great, right?
-Chinese and Instagram hair companies are good for it!
+We mean if 5A is good then 9A must be great, right?
+Chinese, Instagram, and YouTube hair companies are good for it!

 But what does it mean?

-Some sources say 3A means it is all virgin hair, 5A guarantees the cuticles are in the same direction, so forth and so on.
+Some sources say 3A means it is all virgin hair, 5A guarantees the cuticles are in the same direction, so forth, and so on.

-- In fact, well established, reputable companies don’t even bother with this nonsense.
+Well-established, reputable companies don’t even bother with this nonsense.

-- A rating system is only helpful if there is a regulatory organization and/or requirements that must be met for each grade.
+A rating system is only helpful if there is a regulatory organization and/or requirements that must be met for each grade.